PierreYves06/DnsEnum/README.md

 ## Options:
     -h --help       show this help message and exit --version       show version and exit
+    -q              Quiet mode
+    -f              Yes automatic to all questions
     -d NAME         name of your custom dictionnary, if not, directories.jbrofuzz is used by default.This dictionnary must be in the 'dic' directory, at the root of the application